demiurgeQuantified/StarlitLibrary/docs/source/modules/TaskManager.rst

     local TASK_CHAIN = "mymod.mymodule"
     TaskManager.addTaskChain(TASK_CHAIN)

-    -- When using EmmyLua, the @async annotation tells the language server that this an async function:
+    -- When using EmmyLua, the @async annotation tells the language server that this is an async function:
     -- an async function is a function that is meant to be used in a coroutine.
-    -- this will generate a warning when you try to call it outside of another async function:
+    -- This will generate a warning when you try to call it outside of another async function:
-    -- this is important because coroutine.yield will throw an error if you aren't in a coroutine!
+    -- This is important because coroutine.yield will throw an error if you aren't in a coroutine!

     ---@async
     local function task()